Skip to main content

 Overview

 Peace Corps is an intercultural organization that represents the diversity of the United States.
-When sharing your Peace Corps story on social media, it is important to keep in mind best practices in Intercultural Competence, Diversity, Equity, Inclusion and Accessibility (ICDEIA).
-Posts should effectively explain what it’s like to serve in your country, while also showing the diversity of Volunteers, projects, and host country nationals.
+When sharing your Peace Corps story on social media, it is important to keep in mind best practices.
+Posts should effectively explain what it’s like to serve in your country, while also showing the uniqueness and varying contributions of Volunteers, projects, and host country nationals.

 These are questions to ask yourself whenever you’re creating an online story: